MSKCC-Epi-Bio/gnomeR/README.md

 Now that the Cbioportal API is set up in your environment, you must first specify the database of interest (IMPACT or TCGA are the two available options).
-Following this one can either sepcify the samples or study of interest:
+Following this one can either specify the samples or study of interest:

 ``` r